Trump moves closer to Pelosi in economic aid talks, and House speaker must decide next move

 But telling that to some Democrats facing difficult reelections is another matter entirely.

-“We're back home and every place I go people are like, ‘what's the status of the new COVID deal?
-Like where is it?’” said Rep. Elissa Slotkin (D-Mich.), who also faces a tough reelection in a Trump-carried district.
-“And that's business owners wanting another [small business aid] law and that's our food banks.
-That's our teachers I mean it's, everybody.”
+“We’re back home, and every place I go people are like, ‘What’s the status of the new covid deal?
+Like where is it?’ ” said Rep. Elissa Slotkin (D-Mich.), who also faces a tough reelection in a Trump-carried district.
+“And that’s business owners wanting another [small business aid] law, and that’s our food banks.
+That’s our teachers I mean it’s, everybody.”